Are you looking for a top-quality menstrual cup? Read our buying guide packed with information to help you decide if this is the one to choose.

 - Fold the MoonCup

-- Insert it gently (it’s designed to sit low in the vaginal canal)
+- Insert it gently (it’s designed to sit low in the vaginal canal).
+It should just pop open pretty easily by itself.

 - There should be space between the top of the cup and the cervix

-- If the stem is sticking out, you may need to trim it (start small)
+- If the stem is sticking out, you may need to trim it (start small, and take it out of you to do this)

 - Make sure it’s sealed.
 You can do this by turning it a full circle in one direction, or running your finger all the way around the rim.